ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-It returns the value of the field as a [`String`](../data-types/string.md#string), including separators if the field exists, or an empty `String` otherwise.
+- Returns the value of the field as a string, including separators if the field exists, or an empty string otherwise. [`String`](../data-types/string.md#string)

 **Example**